 Answer: FALSE Difficulty: Moderate Keywords: scatter plot

-207) Given below is the scatter plot of the market value (thousands\$) and profit (thousands\$) of 50 U.S. companies.
+207) True or False: Given below is the scatter plot of the market value (thousands\$) and profit (thousands\$) of 50 U.S. companies.
 Higher market values appear to be associated with higher profits.